Bounded Model Checking for Hyperproperties: Descriptions of Case Studies

-Observe that trace $\pi$ expresses effectiveness (i.e., an honest behvavior of all parties), while trace $\pi'$ is a trace that behaves similarly to trace $\pi$ as far as the actions of $\partyA$ or $\partyB$ are concerned while ensuring fair receipt of $\NRR$ and $\NRO$.
-The negated formula for BMC is then:
+Observe that trace $\pi_{A}$ expresses effectiveness (i.e., an honest behavior of all parties), while trace $\pi_{B}$ is a trace that behaves similarly to trace $\pi_{A}$ as far as the actions of $\partyA$ or $\partyB$ are concerned while ensuring fair receipt of $\NRR$ and $\NRO$.

-In this case study, we evaluate two different models of trusted third party from~\cite{jmm11}.
-First, we pick an incorrect implementation in~\cite{jmm11}, named $T_{\incorrect}$, which $\partyB$ can choose not to send out $\NRR$ after receiving $\NRO$.
-We obtain a SAT result from \HyperQube.
-The challenge with a SAT result with a $\forall\exists$ formula is that the solver understandably does not return an witness.
-Thus, a SAT result can be either due to non-existence of an effective trace or the fact that all conforming traces are unfair.
-To clarify this, one can verify the protocol with respect to formula $\exists \pi. ({\F} m_{\pi} \land {\F} \NRR_{\pi} \land {\F} \NRO_{\pi})$.
-This step was successful, meaning that an effective trace exists.
-This means that the original SAT result indicates that the protocol includes an unfair trace.

-On the contrary, the implementation named $T_{\correct}$ in~\cite{jmm11}, where $T$ always guarantees the message exchange event is fair between the two parties, \HyperQube returns UNSAT.
-This result indicates that all traces in the correct system satisfies fairness in non-repudiation.